Stevenn9981/tic_tac_toe/README.md

 ## RL for Tic-Tac-Toe Variant

+All codes, including both algorithms and tests, can be found in `codes` folder.

-Codes for part1 and part2 can be found in `part1/` and `part2/` folders, respectively.
+Codes for part1 and part2 can be found in `codes/part1/` and `codes/part2/` folders, respectively.

 ### Requirements